LigaProtoFPGA/tutorials/vivado/vivado_workflow.md

 - Open the **Schematic** tab in the top-right panel
 - You will see statistics at the top: number of cells, I/O ports, and nets
 - Yellow boxes = logic cells (LUTs), green lines = wires, thick green lines = buses
+- Expected: 17 cells, 12 I/O ports, 25 nets

 **Device view:**
 - Click on any cell in the schematic (e.g. a LUT4)
 - Switch to the **Device** tab to see where that element sits physically on the FPGA chip
-- White squares = selected element, white lines = routing paths
+- White squares = selected element, white lines = routing paths to other components

+> Try clicking different elements and switching between Schematic and Device views to understand how the synthesized circuit maps to the physical hardware.

 ---